What is a PGCE course?

 Non-UK citizens: check your qualifications

-If you have qualifications from outside the UK, you’ll need to show that they meet the standards set for teacher training in England.
+If you have qualifications from outside the UK, you will need to show that they meet the standards set for teacher training in England.

 You can get help comparing English and international qualifications.